pbeck6/nfl-payroll/README.md

 ## - Latest notes
 - Need to copy over db-template.js to local machine and remake db-connector.js file.
 - Need to run 'npm install' again to install 'handlebars-helper' module.
+- Route for '/coach' needs SELECT functionality, by editing app.js and views/coach/index.hbs

 ## - How to run
 - When working on FLIP server, need to use nvm to update Node to latest version, or at least v16.5.0.